parisba/heyparis/content/posts/appleid/index.md

 Here’s how Apple “Permanently” locked my Apple ID.

 I am writing this as a desperate measure.
-After nearly 30 years as a loyal customer, authoring technical books on Apple’s own programming languages (Objective-C and Swift), and spending over tens and tens of thousands of dollars on devices, I have been locked out of my digital life with no explanation and no recourse.
+After nearly 30 years as a loyal customer, authoring technical books on Apple’s own programming languages (Objective-C and Swift), and spending tens upon tens upon tens of thousands of dollars on devices, apps, conferences, and services, I have been locked out of my personal and professional digital life with no explanation and no recourse.

 ## The Situation